rwynn/monstache-site/src/config.md

 name of the cluster becomes the resume-name.
 This is to ensure that any process in the cluster is able to resume from the last timestamp successfully processed.
 Another exception occurs when [worker](#worker) is enabled.
 In that case the worker name becomes the resume-name.

+## resume-strategy

+int (default `0`)

+The strategy to use for resuming streams from previous runs of monstache.
+Only applies when `resume` is enabled.
+This strategy is also used when `cluster-name` is set to ensure streams are resumed when the active process in the cluster switches.

+**Strategy 0** -default- Timestamp based resume of change streams.
+Compatible with MongoDB API 4.0+.

+**Stategy 1** Token based resume of change streams.
+Compatible with MongoDB API 3.6+.

+Timestamps and tokens are written periodically to the database configured in `config-database-name`.
+Timestamps are written to the collection named `monstache`.
+Tokens are written to the collection named `tokens`.

 ## resume-write-unsafe